Understanding Your Wallets

 Think of it as your bank account on the platform.
 Money comes in and goes out through here.

-2. Binary Wallet
+2. Trading Wallet

 - Available Balance is what you can use for new orders